-As stated in the Title Clearance Process section of these Guidelines, clear and marketable titles may be provided by requiring Applicants to pay, as a purchase price for the land, a nominal cost ranging from one dollar (\$1) to the appraised value of land.
-Such is the case when title is issued under the provisions of Act 132 and Act 35 for lands owned by PRDOH or any other public instrumentality.
+As stated in the Title Clearance Process section of these Guidelines, Clear and marketable titles may be provided by requiring applicants to pay, as a purchase price for the land, a nominal cost ranging from one dollar (\$1) to the appraised value of land.
+Such is the case when title is issued under the provisions of Act 132-1975 and Act 35-1969 for lands owned by PRDOH or any other public instrumentality.

 Proceeds from such transactions are not considered Program Income, as these proceeds do not fall under the definition of Program Income stated in 24 C.F.R.
 570.500(a).
-PRDOH will not be acquiring, constructing, or improving any property with CDBG-DR funds for the Program to provide clear and marketable titles to Applicants.
+PRDOH will not be acquiring, constructing, or improving any property with CDBG-DR funds for the Program to provide clear and marketable titles to applicants.
 Therefore, the Title Clearance Program will not generate any proceeds that can be considered Program Income.

-10 APPLICATION CLOSEOUT
+11 APPLICATION CLOSEOUT

-Once the property title has been delivered to the homeowner and filed with the Puerto Rico Property Register, the Program application shall be closed.
-This process will begin by ensuring that all the documentation and process performed has been accepted by the Applicant and that everything has been performed in compliance with Program requirements.
+Once the property title has been delivered to the homeowner and filed with the Puerto Rico Property Register or the property title has been deemed as unobtainable by the Program, the Program application shall be closed.
+This process will begin by ensuring that all the documentation and process performed has been accepted by the applicant and that everything has been performed in compliance with Program requirements.

-The Applicant, or any other party involved, will be contacted if any additional information is necessary to close out the case.
-Once the TC Program achieves all levels of quality control review, the Applicant will receive a Title Clearance Certificate along with a Program Final Notice and their individual case will be placed in a "Closeout Complete" status.
-If the Application was referred by another Housing Program, the Title Clearance Program will issue a notification to the referring Housing Program for appropriate action to be taken.
+The applicant, or any other party involved, will be contacted if any additional information is necessary to close out the case.
+Once the IC Program achieves all levels of quality control review, the applicant will receive a Title Clearance Certificate along with a Program Final Notice and their individual case will be placed in a "Closeout Complete" status.
+If the application was referred by another Housing Program, the Title Clearance Program will issue a notification to the referring Housing Program for appropriate action to be taken.

-If at any time during the Title Clearance Process it becomes clear that the property title cannot be resolved, the Program will proceed to notify the Applicant and the Application will be placed in a "Clear Title Not Obtainable" status.
+If at any time during the title clearance process it becomes clear that the property title cannot be resolved, the Program will proceed to notify the applicant and the application will be placed in a "Clear Title Not Obtainable Unobtainable Title" status.
 The Program will then proceed to close out the case.
-If the Application was referred by another Housing Program, the Title Clearance Program will issue a notification to the referring Housing Program for appropriate action to be taken.
+If the application was referred by another Housing Program, the Title Clearance Program will issue a notification to the referring Housing Program for appropriate action to be taken.

-11 VOLUNTARY WITHDRAWAL
+12 VOLUNTARY WITHDRAWAL

-An Applicant may request to withdraw from the Program.
-The voluntary withdrawal process will be followed in the event an Applicant requests to withdraw from the Program.
+An applicant may request to withdraw from the Program.
+The voluntary withdrawal process will be followed in the event an applicant requests to withdraw from the Program.

-To withdraw, the Applicant will notify their desire to withdraw from the Program, who will then provide a Voluntary Withdrawal Notice to the Applicant.
+To withdraw, the applicant will notify their desire to withdraw from the Program, who will then provide a Voluntary Withdrawal Notice to the applicant.
 The Applicant may cancel the request in the following fifteen (15) days after submitting the request.
 Upon completion of the fifteen (15) days withdrawal request without a request to cancel the withdrawal, the application status will be updated to "Withdrawn."

-The withdrawal will be final, and the Applicant may not be reinstated in the Title Clearance Program at any point in the future upon completion of the withdrawal process.
+The withdrawal will be final, and the applicant may not be reinstated in the Title Clearance Program at any point in the future upon completion of the withdrawal process.